rocket-pool/old.docs.rocketpool.net/src/guides/node/securing-your-node.md

 ```

 ::: tip NOTE
-Iptables experts might note that Docker bypasses `ufw` settings.
-Strictly speaking that means that unless you are running in hybrid mode, you do not need the Execution and Consensus client rules.
-Adding them however has no downside and will make sure that if you ever switch to hybrid mode you will not run into firewall issues.
+`iptables` experts might note that Docker bypasses `ufw` settings.
+Strictly speaking, that means unless you are running in Hybrid mode, you do not need the Execution and Consensus client rules.
+Adding them, however, has no downside and will make sure that if you ever switch to Hybrid mode you will not run into firewall issues.
 :::